therobhe/Labyrinth-Game-Praktikum/README.md

-# Softwarepraktikum
+# Das verrückte Labyrinth
-Java-based implementation of "Das verrückte Labyrinth" + AI
+Java-based implementation of "Das verrückte Labyrinth" with options for two players and a AI.